-Now that you've learnt the basics of taxonomy and identification it's time for you to give it a go yourself!
-You're going to make a time capsule to remember the COVID-19 period using only natural objects.
+Now that you've learnt the basics of taxonomy and identification, it's time for you to give it a go yourself!
+You're going to make a time capsule using only natural objects.

-Imagine you're an older person (over 70) and you want to remind yourself what life was life during the COVID-19 lockdown.
+Imagine you're an older person (over 70) and you want to remind yourself what life was like.

 Using only natural materials collected from spending time outside, collect 3 items and put them into a box.
-These can include stones, feathers, plants etc.
+These can include stones, feathers, plants, etc.